Unboxed-Software/solana-course/content/transfer-hook.md

 Now let's talk about the instruction itself and see some code to help us wrap our heads around it better.

-In Anchor, each instruction could have a struct that will represent the accounts needed for this instruction.
-Anchor will help us parse and validate the accounts.
-For our example, let's take a look at the `InitializeExtraAccountMetaList` struct:
+In Anchor, each instruction may contain its own struct of accounts required for that instruction .
+Anchor will help us parse and validate these accounts.
+Let's see what this looks like in the `InitializeExtraAccountMetaList` struct:

 ```rust
 #[derive(Accounts)]